AJFaraday/Thud/docs/challenge.md

 Thud is a game described by Terry Pratchett in his novel, Thud!.

-The game simulates a battle between the Dwarves (in blue) and the Trolls (in green) on an octagonal board with the Thudstone (an impassable space) in the centre of the board.
+The game simulates a battle between the Dwarfs (in blue) and the Trolls (in green) on an octagonal board with the Thudstone (an impassable space) in the centre of the board.

 I have created an environment to play the game and develop game playing code at: https://ajfaraday.github.io/Thud/dist/index.html